lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: edit-bookmarks.png

-If you want to run an executable script from pcmanfm double click and then click :guilabel:`Execute` on the execute file dialog window.
+If you want to run an executable script from PCManfm-Qt double click and then click :guilabel:`Execute` on the execute file dialog window.
 If you wish to edit the script you can press the :guilabel:`Open` button.
 To cancel and not do anything press the :guilabel:`Cancel` button.
 If you plan on executing this file a lot you can right click on the file and then select :menuselection:`Trust this executable` to not have this dialog popup.

 .. image::   execute_file.png